-Surrounded by the sleaze of Times Square, CALCUTTA and its ilk managed to stay somehow clean by contrast and so showed Mr. and Mrs. John Q. Public that those scruffy homeless kids on the street might be disguised angels, so get aroused but don't judge.
-Books like Erica Jong's Fear of Flying with its ode to the "zipless f-ck," the tawdry glam gossip of Rona Barett, and the cute old lady sex specialist, Dr. Ruth (below, right), all created a sense that women should be enjoying their new orgasms.
-Extramarital swinging and casual sex were as healthy and normal as going to church or making dinner for your family --and as a result, the world was just a little less uptight (especially compared with today).
-All the while we kids were listening in, soaking up the loose parental prana with our hungry spinal snake-sponges.
+Surrounded by the sleaze of Times Square, CALCUTTA and its ilk managed to stay somehow clean by contrast and so showed Mr. and Mrs. John Q. Public that those scruffy homeless kids on the street might be disguised angels, so go ahead get aroused but don't judge.
+Books like Erica Jong's Fear of Flying with its ode to the "zipless f-ck," the tawdry glam gossip of Rona Barett, and the cute old lady sex specialist, Dr. Ruth (below, right), all created a sense that women should be enjoying their newly-appointed orgasms.
+Extramarital swinging and casual sex were now as healthy and normal as going to church or making dinner for your family --and as a result, the world was just a little less uptight (especially compared with today, sigh).
+All the while, we kids were listening in, soaking up the loose parental prana with our hungry spinal snake-sponges.
 It all seemed very tawdry to us, though.
 Like everything after you turned 18 was going to be one of those depressingly sordid Seka movies.
 No wonder we jumped on the CONAN train and started bashing orgiasts in mid-feast.
 It all seemed so scary that swords and carnae was less traumatizing to imagine.